rrpff/Projects/list.md

 ##Classes
+[ ] **Airline  Hotel Reservation System** - Create a reservation system which books airline seats or hotel rooms.
+It charges various rates for particular sections of the plane or hotel.
+Example, first class is going to cost more than coach.
+Hotel rooms have penthouse suites which cost more.
+Keep track of when rooms will be available and can be scheduled.

 [ ] **Bank Account Manager** - Create a class called Account which will be an abstract class for three other classes called CheckingAccount, SavingsAccount and BusinessAccount.
 Manage credits and debits from these accounts through an ATM style program.

 [ ] **Family Tree Creator** - Create a class called Person which will have a name, when they were born and when (and if) they died.
 Allow the user to create these Person classes and put them into a family tree structure.
 Print out the tree to the screen.